Comic book: History of race in American comic books

 Many early iterations of black characters in comics "became variations on the 'single stereotypical image of Sambo'."
 Sambo was closely related to the coon stereotype but had some subtle differences.
 They are both a derogatory way of portraying black characters.
 "The name itself, an abbreviation of raccoon, is dehumanizing.
 As with Sambo, the coon was portrayed as a lazy, easily frightened, chronically idle, inarticulate, buffoon."
 This portrayal "was of course another attempt to solidify the intellectual inferiority of the black race through popular culture."
 However, in the 1940s there was a change in portrayal of black characters.
 "A cursory glance...might give the impression that situations had improved for African Americans in comics."
 In many comics being produced in this time there was a major push for tolerance between races.
 "These equality minded heroes began to spring to action just as African Americans were being asked to participate in the war effort."

-During this time, a government ran program, the Writers' War Board, became heavily involved in what would be published in comics.
-"The Writers' War Board used comic books to shape popular perceptions of race and ethnicity..."
-Not only were they using comic books as a means of recruiting all Americans, they were also using it as propaganda to "[construct] a justification for race-based hatred of America's foreign enemies."
-The Writers' War Board created comics books that were meant to "[promote] domestic racial harmony".
-However, "these pro-tolerance narratives struggled to overcome the popular and widely understood negative tropes used for decades in American mass culture...".
-However, they were not accomplishing this agenda within all of their comics.
+During this time, a government-run program, the Writers' War Board, became heavily involved in what would be published in comics, often promoting a narrative of harmony and tolerance between American racial groups, but also often promulgating wartime propaganda justifying ethnic hatred of their foreign enemies.
+However, they had difficulty changing the negative tropes that had long been prevalent in American culture.